-Choosing the best set top box is step one on the way to cutting the cord for good
+Choose the best set top box and cut the cord for good

 Luke Bouma • September 25, 2015if( has_post_thumbnail( $post_id ) ): ?>